Skip to Main Content

 Find databases by Subject: Library databases: A-Z and by subject

-If Primo does not find your article, try pasting the title or DOI of the citation into Google Scholar (example).
+2. If the article didn't show up in SURF, try pasting the title or DOI of the citation into Google Scholar (example).

-Request it from SU Libraries Interlibrary Loan.
+3. If you tried SURF and Google Scholar and could not find the Full Text of the article, request it from SU Libraries Interlibrary Loan.
 This is a free service for students.
-Article requests are usually fulfilled on the same day as requested!
+Article requests are usually fulfilled on the same day as requested.

 Google Scholar